 There are many publications and studies that argue that the absolute prime time to embark on the path to learning a foreign language is when you are young.

-An interesting article on the New Scientist suggested that social attitudes rather than differences in the brain’s wiring may be why young children appear to do better at learning languages.
+An interesting article in the New Scientist suggested that social attitudes rather than differences in the brain’s wiring may be why young children appear to do better at learning languages.
 Scientists performed an experiment that demonstrated vital differences in the way adults and children learn and, surprisingly the adults came out on top.
-You can read the full article at: https://www.newscientist.com/article/mg21128224.000-age-no-excuse-for-failing-to-learn-a-new-language/
+You can read the full article at:

 There really is no such thing as being too old to learn a foreign language.
 You simply have to have a good starting point and the right mindset.